locationtech/udig-platform/docs/user/en/Configure a AOI layer.rst

 Configure a AOI layer
 #####################

-You can use layer preferences to configure a polygon layer as a background "AOI" layer for use with the **AOI Selection** tool.
+You can use :ref:`preferences-page-project-layer` to configure a polygon layer as a background "AOI" layer for use with the **AOI Selection** tool.

 #.
 Right click on the layer in the **Layer** view